zahta/machine-learning/README.md

 ---
 ```
-In this repository, my experiences in studying machine learning are written, step by step.
+In this repository, my experiences in studying machine learning are written step by step.
 ```
 ---